aneuhold/ser215-battleship/README.md

-# ser215-group-project
+# BattleShip Game
-Group project for SER215 class
+A Group project for SER215, which was [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) recreated in Java.